modelix/modelix/README.md

 # How to run modelix

+You can run modelix locally and in the Google cloud.
+The details are described [https://github.com/modelix/modelix/wiki/Running-Modelix](on this wiki page).

 In production modelix uses docker images running in a kubernetes cluster.
 During development you can run the different components without docker/kubernetes.
 You need a PostgreSQL database, the model server and the MPS plugin for the UI server.